Tame Parahoric Nonabelian Hodge Correspondence in Positive Characteristic over Algebraic Curves: Introduction

 \subsection{Background}

-Let $X$ be a smooth projective scheme over $\mathbb{C}$.
-In \cite{simpson}, Simpson constructed a homeomorphism between the moduli space of semistable Higgs bundles on $X$ and the moduli space of representations of fundamental groups of $X$.
-This correspondence between local systems and Higgs bundles is analytic in nature, it does not preserve the algebraic structure.
-On the other hand, the work of \cite{Nonabelian Hodge prime char general} and \cite{Nonabelian Hodge prime char} shows that the connection between Higgs bundles and local systems is much closer in prime characteristics.
-The main results of \cite{Nonabelian Hodge prime char} shows that for a smooth projective curve $X$ over an algebraically closed field $k$ of positive characteristic, the stack of local systems on $X$ is a twisted version of the stack of Higgs bundles on $X'$, the Frobenius twist of $X$.
+Let $X$ be a smooth projective variety.
+When the characteristic is zero, Simpson gave a correspondence between Higgs bundles and local systems on $X$ \cite{simpson}.
+This correspondence is analytic in nature but it does not preserve the algebraic structure.
+In positive characteristic, the work of Ogus--Vologodsky and Chen--Zhu show that the connection between Higgs bundles and local systems is much closer \cite{Nonabelian Hodge prime char, Nonabelian Hodge prime char general}.
+Especially, when $X$ is an algebraic curve, Chen--Zhu shows that the stack of $G$-local systems on $X$ is a twisted version of the stack of $G$-Higgs bundles on $X'$, which is the Frobenius twist of $X$.
 This result is a crucial ingredient in the proof of the geometric Langlands conjecture in positive characteristic on curves \cite{Geometric langlands in prime char}.

-The Simpson correspondence also works for local systems and Higgs bundles with first order poles in characteristic zero (see \cite{Simp}).
-A natural question is how to generalize the correspondence to $G$-Higgs bundles and $G$-local systems for reductive groups $G$ (with first order poles).
-Inspired by C. Simpson's work \cite{Simp}, people first introduced parabolic $G$-Higgs bundles and parabolic $G$-local systems to construct this correspondence.
-However, the terminology of ``parabolic" is not a good choice for constructing the correspondence (see \cite{BGM}).
-With a careful discussion of the local data, P. Boalch introduced the language of \emph{parahoric subgroups} and give a precise statement of the correspondence locally (see \cite[\S 6]{Riemann Hilbert}).
-With the help of the local study, people believe that the parahoric language is the correct one to construct the nonabelian Hodge correspondence for $G$-local systems and $G$-Higgs bundles with first order poles.
+For the noncompact case, Simpson established such a correspondence under ``tameness" condition in characteristic zero, and he introduced filtered (parabolic) Higgs bundles and filtered local systems to give a precise description of this correspondence \cite{Simp}.
+Inspired by Simpson's work, people first introduced parabolic $G$-Higgs bundles and parabolic $G$-local systems to establish this correspondence for principal bundles \cite{BGM}.
+However, the parabolic objects are not enough to establishing the correspondence completely.
+With a careful discussion of the local data, Boalch introduced the language of \emph{parahoric subgroups} and give a precise description of the correspondence locally \cite[\S 6]{Riemann Hilbert}.
+With the help of the local study, it is believed that the language of parahoric group is the correct one to give a full description of the nonabelian Hodge correspondence on noncompact curves for $G$-local systems and $G$-Higgs bundles \cite{BGM,HKSZ22,HS23,Parahoric Higgs}.